-Interviewer: so tell me a little bit about your experience with Decorative Concrete Resurfacing.
+Interviewer: Tell me a little about your experience with Decorative Concrete Resurfacing.
 Why you called us out, what area we worked on, that kind of thing

-Carol: well the whole reason I called you out is we were having some problems with the current deck we have down and we have quite a bit of challenges because we have to have a fairly light weight surface on there just because of the parking garage that we have directly below this area.
+Carol: Well the whole reason I called you out is we were having some problems with the current deck we have down and we have quite a bit of challenge because we have to have a fairly lightweight surface on there just because of the parking garage that we have directly below this area.
 So it really limits our options as to what we can put down in the deck area, so what we had before was a rubber material that was pooling in many areas and was also very discolored and very inconsistent along the deck.
-So some of the area were a bright blue color and some of the areas as you can see mold a little bit and was not exactly an ideal color.
+So some of the areas was a bright blue color and some of the areas as you can see molded a little bit and was not exactly an ideal color.
 So we felt like we needed a new pool deck and also the owners of the property recommended it as well, because of all of the discoloration as well as the inconsistencies that we were seeing.
-So we called decorative concrete and they were able to give us a great option which was light weight and they did a phenomenal job on it so we were really excited that had that other option to go with instead of doing the rubberized material since this is the second one we have attempted to go with now.
+So we called decorative concrete and they were able to give us a great option which was lightweight and they did a phenomenal job on it so we were really excited that had that other option to go with instead of doing the rubberized material since this is the second one we have attempted to go with now.

 Interviewer: Ok thank you very much, Ok Joan well show us the project

-Interviewer: So Joan for a sales person perspective tell me what kind of obstacles and things you needed to look for and plan for when you were preparing the estimate.
+Interviewer: So Joan from a sales person’s perspective tell me what kind of obstacles and things you needed to look for and plan for when you were preparing the estimate.

 Joan: also if you notice we did not resurface the cooping, the Hampton Inn chose not to do that, they wanted to keep the natural look of the stone coping here, so we were able to blend our pear and oyster colors as a good color combination that will enhance the look of the coping that they already had.
 So Lisa let’s take a minute and show our viewers what it took to get this done from start to finish.

-So here we are on the fifth floor of the Hampton Inn in beautiful downtown St Louis and we are finishing up on this project and this is just a glimpse of what we can do or your next commercial project, so make sure to give Decorative Concrete a call.
+So here we are on the fifth floor of the Hampton Inn in beautiful downtown St Louis and we are finishing up on this project this is just a glimpse of what we can do for your next commercial pool deck resurfacing project, so make sure to give Decorative Concrete a call.